 The business beside the proposed site: A Fishing Lodge Adventure retreat centre that prides itself on its view, and is concerned that a pulp mill nearby will reduce business.
-Mill owners: believe they have a proven track record of taking care of the environment at their other mills, and have followed the provincial government's policies and regulations.
-They will be bringing 75 jobs to the area.

-Aboriginal groups:

-The local First Nation group wants to make sure that Aboriginal people will have access to some of the new jobs and that the mill will not pollute the river.
-The Green Earth: the local environmental group believes that a new pulp mill along the Fraser is a threat to salmon and that present government regulations are inadequate to protect the Fraser River from pollution.
+Indigenous groups: The local First Nation group wants to make sure that Indigenous people will have access to some of the new jobs and that the mill will not pollute the river.